Galser/ptfe-demo-ssc/README.md

 *Terraform Cloud* is an application that helps teams use Terraform together.
 It manages Terraform runs in a consistent and reliable environment, and includes easy access to shared state and secret data, access controls for approving changes to infrastructure, a private registry for sharing Terraform modules, detailed policy controls for governing the contents of Terraform configurations, and more.
 You can read more [here](https://www.terraform.io/docs/enterprise/index.html)

-# Run log

-## Test
-- Create some organization, for out example we going to use "ACME" ( enter name and some email address, you email address)
-- On the next screen you are going to be proposed to create new workspace and attach VSC provides, you can skip attaching VSC provider for now , press the link "skip this tep"
-- Enter some new for your workspace, for the test we use "playground"
-- Let's prepare token for connecting : You can generate one on the [user settings page](https://192.168.56.22.xip.io/app/settings/tokens).
-Save generated user token somewhere safe.

-- We need also setup a token in special file  - Terraform CLI Configuration file.
-This file is located at `%APPDATA%\terraform.rc` on Windows systems, and `~/.terraformrc` on other systems, with following content :
-    ```
-        credentials "192.168.56.22.xip.i" {
-            token = "REPLACE_ME"
-        }
-    ```
-    > Note replace the token above with your value from previous step
-- And change config in main to look like :
-    ```terraform
-    terraform {
-        backend "remote" {
-            hostname = "192.168.56.22.xip.io"
-            organization = "ACME"

-            workspaces {
-            name = "playground"
-            }
-        }
-    }
-    ```

-- Now we can create some basic Terraform configuration, and test our workspace